appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 <dd>

-Defines the key from the **Source Data** property that specifies the values for each option in the Select widget.
-Value defined for each option must be unique.
-To define **Value** using code, click the **JS** button next to the property.
+The Value Key property in a Select widget specifies which key in the **Source Data** should be used as the unique identifier for each dropdown option.
+When using the **JS** mode for dynamic configurations, the value must evaluate to a valid property name in the data object.
+This ensures that each dropdown option has a unique, identifiable value.

 </dd>